-The principle requires a management hierarchy - from the Project Board at the top, to the Project Manager below, and then down to the Team Manager.
+The principle requires a management hierarchy - from the project board at the top, to the project manager below, and then down to the team manager.
 The hierarchy ensures that the project is managed using three clearly defined levels of management.

-Moreover, PRINCE2 identifies three stakeholder interests: Business, User and Supplier and the Project Board is designed to represent all three interests.
+Moreover, PRINCE2 identifies three stakeholder interests: business, user and supplier and the project board is designed to represent all three interests.

-The User interest refers to members of the Business who, after the project is completed, will use the project’s products to enable the organization to gain the intended benefits.
+The user interest refers to members of the business who, after the project is completed, will use the project’s products to enable the organization to gain the intended benefits.

-Both User and Business interests collectively represent the Customer (with the Executive being responsible for the Business element).
+Both user and business interests collectively represent the customer (with the executive being responsible for the business element).

-Manage by stages
+Manage by stages principle

 The requirement for an initiation stage ensures that a project is not started before detailed forecasts of costs and timescales have been completed.
 If the project skips this stage, there is a risk that it will ultimately cost considerably more than originally anticipated.

-Each management stage in PRINCE2 acts as a “go/no go” decision point for the Project Board.
+Each management stage in PRINCE2 acts as a “go/no go” decision point for the project board.
 It’s where it decides whether the project is still viable and if so, can commit to the next stage by approving the plan for the next stage.

-Manage by exception
+Manage by exception principle

 Benefits of "managing by exception"

-Focus on products
+Focus on products principle

 PRINCE2 recognises the importance of delivering products that meet their agreed quality criteria, hence the 'focus on products' principle.

-When products are successfully delivered, they lead to project benefits, and so it is extremely important that they are planned and executed effectively.
+When products are successfully delivered, they lead to project benefits, and so it is extremely important that they are planned and delivered effectively.
 If the stakeholders' expectations are to be fulfilled in accordance with the business justification, everyone involved with the project must agree on and fully understand the nature of its products.
 Otherwise the aim of the project will be open to interpretation - and considerable confusion is likely to ensue, impeding the project’s progress.

 Whereas some project management methods focus on activity planning, planning in PRINCE2 starts with identifying products.
-Product-based planning is a crucial aspect of the PRINCE2 approach to managing projects; in particular, it helps the project team to reduce the risk of scope creep, as well as making issues such as acceptance disputes and user dissatisfaction less likely to occur and potentially less damaging.
+Product-based planning is a crucial aspect of the PRINCE2 approach to managing projects; it helps the project team reduce the risk of scope creep, as well as making issues such as acceptance disputes and user dissatisfaction less likely to occur and potentially less damaging.

-Tailor to suit the project environment
+Tailor to suit the project principle

-For example, one element of PRINCE2 that is routinely tailored is the schedule for Project Board meetings.
-Such meetings are not a requirement of the PRINCE2 methodology; regular Highlight Reports are considered sufficient.
+For example, one element of PRINCE2 that is routinely tailored is the schedule for project board meetings.
+Such meetings are not a requirement of the PRINCE2 methodology; regular highlight reports are considered sufficient.
 In many organizations, however, regular meetings are part of the corporate culture.
 They can be accommodated by PRINCE2, thanks to the tailoring principle.

-If your organisation tailors PRINCE2, you should document the changes made to the method and describe these in the Project Initiation Documentation (PID).
+If your organisation tailors PRINCE2, you should document the changes made to the method and describe these in the project initiation documentation (PID).
 In this way, the changes can be audited and provide evidence of compliance with PRINCE2 and corporate standards.